ibm-functions/composer/docs/COMBINATORS.md

     composer.action('log', { action: params => ({ message: 'Composition time: ' + params.value }) }))
 ```

+JSON values cannot represent functions.
+Applying `composer.literal` to a value of type `'function'` will result in an error.
+Functions embedded in a `value` of type `'object'`, e.g., `{ f: p => p, n: 42 }` will be silently omitted from the JSON dictionary.
+In other words, `composer.literal({ f: p => p, n: 42 })` will output `{ n: 42 }`.

+In general, a function can be embedded in a composition either by using the `composer.function` combinator, or by embedding the source code for the function as a string and later using `eval` to evaluate the function code.

 ## Sequence

 `composer.sequence(composition_1, composition_2, ...)` chains a series of compositions (possibly empty).